DimaCrafter/dimacrafter.github.io/dc-api-core-src/en/api/database-driver.md

 **Usage:**

-Event uses to tell user that database model doesn't exists.
+Event is used to tell the user that the database model doesn't exists.
-Example of usage shown in [`getModel`](#getmodel) method.
+Example usage shown in [`getModel`](#getmodel) method.

 ## Methods